Mistralys/starfield-load-order/README.md

   in your load order.
 If you install a mod above it, and it is suddenly at Nr #6, the spacesuit will no longer be available.

+## Who modifies it?

+- Vortex: When deploying mods, and using the load order screen.
+- Starfield: When reaching the main menu, and when viewing or adding creations.

+> Ideally, check for modifications before loading your savegame, and roll them back (Github Desktop
+> makes this easy).
+Otherwise, the message saying that the save's load order is
+> different from the current will be shown.

+In my case, Starfield insists on shuffling one some mods around for some reason.

 ## Mod List

 [View the full mod list](/docs/starfield-mods.md)